 Willow supported her as she stood up and rested a hand on her back.

-"We need to leave before that stun potion wears off," Giles said, turning to see Yennanther starting to move his fingertips, "Brainy, you take Shy back to her house on the stork, I think she needs to rest.
+"We need to leave before that stun potion wears off," Giles said, turning to see Yeananther starting to move his fingertips, "Brainy, you take Shy back to her house on the stork, I think she needs to rest.
 Gutsy, Jokey, you come with me, I'll prepare us some of my famous celebratory Smurf punch."

-Gutsy and Jokey high-fived each other as they all left the old house, the sounds of Yennanther yelling "I hate those Smurfs!" almost deafening them as they boarded their travel birds and flew towards home.
+Gutsy and Jokey high-fived each other as they all left the old house, the sounds of Yeananther yelling "I hate those Smurfs!" almost deafening them as they boarded their travel birds and flew towards home.
 Neither Willow nor Tara said anything on the way back, but the redhead continued rubbing her back and Tara didn't try to stop her.
 When they got off the stork, Willow walked Tara over to her door and the brunette stopped and turned.